dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 Read-Anneal Cycles
 ==================

-The :ref:`sysdocs:gsg_solver_params` section of the |doc_getting_started|_ guide explains why you should always request multiple read-anneal cycles for problems you submit to a |dwave_short| QPU solver.
+The :ref:`qpu_basic_config_num_reads` section explains why you should always request multiple read-anneal cycles for problems you submit to a |dwave_short|
+QPU solver.

 As a guideline, equalizing your annealing and reading times is cost-effective.
 Increasing the number of reads can give better solutions, but improvements